jeffreyjyc/BoardRecall/README.md

 > [!TIP]
+> Download the latest release on the right sidebar!
 > The Main Branch on Github is most likely unstable!
 Check to see the latest branch labelled **current** for the "stable" version.
 The latest stable version will also be found under releases.
 Download the code and extract.

 # BoardRecall - Smart Medical Exam Companion